alex-gutev/live_cells/README.md

 ```

 The example above shows a definition for the *sum* cell using the `computeCell` method.
 The arguments
-args referenced by within the computation function, passed to `computeCell`, are specified in the list
+referenced within the computation function, passed to `computeCell`, are specified in the list
 on which the method is called.
 Note the value property is accessed directly rather than using the function
-call syntax since the argument cells are not determined at runtime.
+call syntax since the cell dependencies are not determined at runtime.

 This definition has two major differences from the definition using
 `ValueCell.computed`: